Daily Alert

 With the fall of the Muslim Brotherhood, Egyptian security forces take aim at the Palestinian offshoot of the Brotherhood, Hamas.
 A U.S.-designated foreign terrorist organization, Hamas has recently lost many of its regional allies.
 With their supply routes in danger, Hamas leaders are scrambling for ways to stay alive.
 Read More »

-The Fundamentals of Israel's Strategic Environment
+Have the Fundamentals of Israel’s Strategic Environment Inextricably Changed?

 There is a view that developments since the advent of the Arab Spring have completely altered the way Israel should look at its national security needs for many decades to come.
 However, while many of the essential facts of Israeli security remain the same, the changes in neighboring and hostile regimes, such as power vacuums being filled by terrorist organizations and additional weaponry being smuggled into conflict zones, result in a need for re-evaluation of Israeli strategy.
 Read More »